qaz216/torahCodeResearch/README.md

 https://github.com/qaz216/torahCodeResearch/blob/master/ripps.pdf

-Paper and Source Data are from 11 year research project which resulted in this papper.
+Paper and Source Data are the result of 11 year research project which resulted in this papper.
 This is the 'Only' peer-reviewed paper on the Torah Codes.

 I have obtained the character-by-character data set used in this experiment.